MicrosoftDocs/azure-docs/articles/iot-central/core/how-to-connect-devices-x509.md

 ## Connect a device using X.509 certificate for individual enrollment entry

-In this section you, will use a self-signed X.509 certificate to connect a device for individual enrollments which is used to enroll a single device.
+In this section you, will use a self-signed X.509 certificate to connect a device for individual enrollments, which is used to enroll a single device.

-To create a a self-signed X.509 certificate, follow the steps mentioned in the above section.
+To create a self-signed X.509 certificate, follow the steps mentioned in the above section.

 To connect a device, navigate to your IoT central application build page and open the app.